Gas vs Electric Ovens: Which One Should You Buy?

 6. Installation and Safety Considerations

-Safety Tip: Always install smoke detectors and carbon monoxide alarms, especially when using Kitchen appliances.
+Safety Tip: Always use smoke detectors and carbon monoxide detectors, especially when using appliances in the Kitchen.

 Winner: Electric ovens for easier and safer installation.